Quinten Hann: Professional career

 Before the start of the 1999–2000 snooker season, Hann won the WEPF World Eightball Championship to become the only player born outside the United Kingdom and Ireland to claim the title, and defeated Oliver Ortmann to successfully defend the Lindrum Masters tournament in August.
 He qualified for the British Open in September, lasting until the second round when he was defeated 2–5 by Stephen Lee.
 In October Hann withdrew from the Grand Prix as his father suffered a myocardial infarction, then withdrew from the Australian Nine-Ball Championship to pursue riding motorcycles as a hobby.
 While doing this, he sustained a clavicle fracture and a bruised wrist in an accident in Melbourne, which left him unable to play in the next six tournaments.
 Hann returned to competition at the Scottish Open in March 2000, reaching the second-round where he lost 4–5 to eventual champion Ronnie O'Sullivan.

 Hann began the 2000–01 season ranked world No. 32.
 Hann prepared for the upcoming campaign by increasing his practise at his home in Melbourne.
 Before that Hann lasted until the semi-final stage of the WEPF World Eightball Championship in June 2000.
 Hann was eliminated from the second round at the Grand Prix tournament, and was booed by spectators for smashing the cue ball into the pack of in the final three frames of his match against O'Sullivan.
 He earned an official reprimand of £750 for "unprofessional behaviour" for nonperformance.

 Hann broke a bone in his foot in a parachute jump before the 2000 UK Championship, and was required to play shoeless in a tournament, in which he lasted until the quarter-finals.
 He also reached the quarter-finals of the Thailand Masters before losing to John Parrott.
 Hann qualified for the 2001 World Snooker Championship and was drawn against world number 16 Dave Harold in the first round.
 The match saw Hann lose 5–10 to Harold.

-He commenced the 2001/2002 season as the world number 25.
+He began the 2001/2002 season as the world number 25.
 Hann reached the second round of the season's first three ranking tournaments, before improving his performance to last until the third round of the China Open and the Thailand Masters.
 Later in 2002, he progressed beyond the third round of the Scottish Open ensuring that he would end the season as one of the world's top sixteen ranked players, making him the first Australian player to do so since Eddie Charlton in 1986.
 Hann ended the tournament in the quarter-final stage and critiqued the World Snooker Association's running of snooker.
 He concluded the season in the second round of the World Snooker Championship with a victory over Paul Hunter in the first round and a loss to Stephen Lee in the next stage.
 Players and pundits criticised Hann for breaking up the red balls in a pool-style method during both of his matches and for unprofessional-ism in the second game.